NORTHERN VIRGINIA URBAN LEAGUE PARTNERS with CENTENE CORPORATION

 Local community organizations that participated in the Youth Summit via the outreach efforts of the Northern Virginia Urban League included: 100 Black Men of Greater Washington, DC, Jack & Jill of America, Inc., Mount Zion Baptist Church (Arlington, VA), Shiloh Baptist Church (Alexandria, VA), and members of the TC Williams High School Titans Football Team.

 “Because of the huge investment of time and resources made by corporate partners and Pro Football Hall of Famers Green and Williams for the Youth Summit, lives of youth in our community were impacted and life-long lessons were learned about character, leadership, work ethic, and how to achieve and have success on the field of life,” said Lavern Chatman, Director, Fund Development, NVUL.

 For additional information about the Northern Virginia Urban League, visit www.nvul.org or call 703-836-2858.

-The Northern Virginia Urban League (NOVAUL) is a non-profit, nonpartisan, multi-ethnic, social service organization.
-Our mission is to enable minorities and disadvantaged others to secure economic self-reliance, parity, power and civil rights through program services and advocacy.
-Established in 1990, NOVAUL is one of 94 affiliates of the National Urban League, the nation's oldest and largest community-based movement devoted to empowering minorities to enter and succeed in the social and economic mainstream.
-For more information, visit www.nvul.org.
+The Northern Virginia Urban League (NVUL) is a non-profit, nonpartisan, multi-ethnic, social service organization.
+Our mission is to enable Northern Virginia minorities and other disadvantaged communities to secure economic self-reliance, parity, power, and civil rights through program services and effective advocacy.
+Established in 1990, NVUL is one of 94 affiliates of the National Urban League, the nation's oldest and largest community-based movement devoted to empowering African Americans and other underrepresented minorities to enter the economic and social mainstream.